 There are no trash cans, please practice PACK IT IN - PACK IT OUT.
 It fit on the way in, it'll fit on the way out

 Your camping experience is what you make it.
 The property extends in all directions to the really tall trees.
 There is a small camp road that goes all the way around - if you are adventurous and have 4wd.
-Camp anywhere there is a named site, or a 3' fire pit.
+Camp anywhere.
+You will find 3' fire pits spread about.
 The more interesting spots are near the back and the edges.
 Go on a good explore before you settle in.
 I've opened more "roads" to the back tenting areas.
 If your car leaks fluids - PLEASE go park it back in the lot by the duck pen and porta john.
 After you unload.
 If you don't drip, park where you like - OFF THE ROAD.

 Please no hunting or firearms discharge on the property.
-Frisbee Golf Course is under development.
 There is a main Community Gathering and noise making area near the Fire Pit, BAR, and Main STAGE in the very center near the composting toilet.
-There are fire pits at all the more used camp sites.
+There are fire pits at all the more used camp sites as you move away from the center.

 This property has never been sprayed.
 Enjoy any edibles you find with confidence, they are chemical free.
 Why we are A WAY better choice than the state parks- You can stay up play/listen to music all night and enjoy a good camp fire with no visits from a park ranger.
 You can collect any dead wood on the ground and burn it up FOR FREE.
 We are 420 FRIENDLY.
 A good night walk with some quality tunes can cleanse the soul.
 Enjoy our little valley home.
 Please be responsible on our land.
 We are a LONG way from a hospital.